massoncheg/forgejo-docs/docs/admin/command-line.md

-   check           Diagnose and optionally fix problems recreate-table  Recreate tables from XORM definitions and copy the data. convert         Convert the database help, h         Shows a list of commands or help for one command
+   check           Diagnose and optionally fix problems recreate-table  Recreate tables from XORM definitions and copy the data. convert         Convert the database

 OPTIONS:
-   --help, -h                     show help --custom-path value, -C value  Set custom path (defaults to '{WorkPath}/custom') --config value, -c value       Set custom config file (defaults to '{WorkPath}/custom/conf/app.ini') --work-path value, -w value    Set Forgejo's working path (defaults to the directory of the Forgejo binary)
+   --help, -h                       show help --custom-path string, -C string  Set custom path (defaults to '{WorkPath}/custom') --config string, -c string       Set custom config file (defaults to '{WorkPath}/custom/conf/app.ini') --work-path string, -w string    Set Forgejo's working path (defaults to the directory of the Forgejo binary)
 ```

 ### doctor check

 ```
 NAME:
-   forgejo doctor check - Diagnose and optionally fix problems
+   Forgejo doctor check - Diagnose and optionally fix problems

 USAGE:
-   forgejo doctor check [command options]
+   Forgejo doctor check

 DESCRIPTION:
    A command to diagnose problems with the current Forgejo instance according to the given configuration.
 Some problems can optionally be fixed by modifying the database or data storage.

-COMMANDS:
-   help, h  Shows a list of commands or help for one command

 OPTIONS:
-   --help, -h                     show help --custom-path value, -C value  Set custom path (defaults to '{WorkPath}/custom') --config value, -c value       Set custom config file (defaults to '{WorkPath}/custom/conf/app.ini') --work-path value, -w value    Set Forgejo's working path (defaults to the directory of the Forgejo binary) --list                         List the available checks (default: false) --default                      Run the default checks (if neither --run or --all is set, this is the default behaviour) (default: false)
+   --help, -h                       show help --custom-path string, -C string  Set custom path (defaults to '{WorkPath}/custom') --config string, -c string       Set custom config file (defaults to '{WorkPath}/custom/conf/app.ini') --work-path string, -w string    Set Forgejo's working path (defaults to the directory of the Forgejo binary) --list                           List the available checks (default: false) --default                        Run the default checks (if neither --run or --all is set, this is the default behaviour) (default: false)
-   --run value [ --run value ]    Run the provided checks - (if --default is set, the default checks will also run) --all                          Run all the available checks (default: false) --fix                          Automatically fix what we can (default: false) --log-file value               Name of the log file (no verbose log output by default).
+   --run string [ --run string ]    Run the provided checks - (if --default is set, the default checks will also run) --all                            Run all the available checks (default: false) --fix                            Automatically fix what we can (default: false) --log-file string                Name of the log file (no verbose log output by default).
 Set to "-" to output to stdout --color, -H                      Use color for outputted information (default: false)
 ```

 ### doctor recreate-table

 ```
 NAME:
-   forgejo doctor recreate-table - Recreate tables from XORM definitions and copy the data.
+   Forgejo doctor recreate-table - Recreate tables from XORM definitions and copy the data.

 USAGE:
-   forgejo doctor recreate-table [command options] [TABLE]... : (TABLEs to recreate - leave blank for all)
+   Forgejo doctor recreate-table [TABLE]... : (TABLEs to recreate - leave blank for all)

 DESCRIPTION:
    The database definitions Forgejo uses change across versions, sometimes changing default values and leaving old unused columns.